What is the exact healthy weight for your body?

 In fact, some people need to add weight.

-Some people could use a little more body fat but usually what they most need is an increase in muscle mass.
+Some people could use a little more body fat but usually what they most need is an increase in lean mass.

 If you’re one of these folks, then it seems important to share with you that there are two excellent ways I know of to gain weight: